Skip to main content

 Creating Canopy has given away over 2,500 trees since it began in 2011.
 We would love to hear your stories to help us share the impact and encourage further greening.

 Creating Canopy is an annual yard tree giveaway for University and UPHS employees.
-The event is partnership between Penn, Tree Philly, and Morris Arboretum.
+The event is a partnership between Penn, Tree Philly, and Morris Arboretum.

 People giving away trees in a parking lot